Shopping Cart

 Classical Dark Brass Exterior Wall Light

-To preserve the beauty and character of aged brass, it’s important to handle it with care.
-Harsh cleaners and abrasive tools can damage the patina, removing the unique qualities that have developed over time.
+To preserve the beauty and character of brass fittings, it’s important to handle them with care.
+Harsh cleaners and abrasive tools can damage the patina.
 Instead, use mild soap and warm water along with a soft cloth to gently clean brass pieces.
 Regular dusting and avoiding excessive moisture, fingerprints or harsh environments will also help maintain the beauty of your brass items, ensuring they continue to age gracefully.

 The appearance of Aged Brass can differ significantly based on the designer's individual process.
 Below, you’ll find an example showcasing a variety of shades and finishes of Aged Brass fittings.
 If you have any questions or need assistance, please don’t hesitate to reach out to our friendly customer service team.